 That thoughtful look on a beagle’s face?
-It’s inspired fictional dogs from Snoopy to Gromit, Mr. Peabody, and Brain from Inspector Gadget.
+It has inspired fictional dogs from Snoopy to Gromit, Mr. Peabody, and Brain from Inspector Gadget.
 And it’s not just a look: beagles are a genuinely smart breed.
 That ability to focus?
 It can also mean that your beagle takes a single-minded interest in things (like that food she smells from a mile away).

-Because they are mild-mannered, affectionate, and happy dogs, we might assume that beagles would prefer lives of silent, sedentary contemplation, but remember: the drooling, fun-loving Odie from the Garfield comic strip is also a beagle!
-These dogs like to have fun, and a purpose, with hunting instincts built into their bones.
+Because they are mild-mannered, affectionate, and happy dogs, we might assume that beagles would prefer lives of silent, sedentary contemplation.
+But remember: the drooling, fun-loving Odie from the Garfield comic strip is also a beagle.
+Beagles like to have fun (and a purpose), with instincts to hunt built into their bones.

-These clever canines need several walks and time to run each day.
-Yet many beagles are left at home without enough exercise, and as a result, they pack on the pounds.
-That image of Snoopy laying on top of his doghouse?
-Those soulful eyes are thinking “I want to run!
+You know that image of Snoopy laying on top of his doghouse?
+Those soulful eyes are saying, “I want to run!
 Take me out!”

 I mean come on, he brought me a snack… —Flickr/Corey Seeman